Binghui-Liu/ECMPride/README.md

 ## The release version

+### ECMPride version v 1.2.0 (1/3/2020)

+- Update the positive dataset
+  - We introduced more ECMs validated by the proteomic experiment of the healthy samples
+  - We excluded some ECMs which appeared only in disease samples and don't have GO annotation of ECM.
+  - The total number of ECMs is changed from 478 to 521.
+- Update the prediction model.

 ### ECMPride version v 1.1.0 (12/4/2019)

 - Predictive model optimization: 99 submodels were used to solve the problem of unbalanced data sets;